netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 **❌ yt-dlp fails to download Trailers:**
 - There is a constant 'battle' between YouTube and projects like yt-dlp which sporadically 'breaks' the functionality of yt-dlp.
 An update of yt-dlp may be required.
 If you manually run the script, you can try updating yt-dlp.
 Report the issue so the requirements can be updated in the Docker image if needed.
 - As a temporary workaround, set `method_fallback: true` in config to fallback to the Placeholder video method if trailer downloads fail.

+**❌ A bunch of old movies/shows are being added as Coming Soon**
+- That means you have those items monitored in Radarr/Sonarr but not downloaded.
+- You need to either trigger them to download if you want them, or unmonitor them if you don't.
+Basically your Arrs needed a cleanup.
+- Alternatively, set `future_only` and/or `future_only_tv` to `true` if you don't want any items that have been released to show up as Coming Soon.

 ---